duneroadrunner/SaferCPlusPlus/README.md

 And finally, for those whose are willing to sacrifice some safety for performance there is [us::msevector<>](#msevector).
 This vector is not memory-safe in the way that the other vectors are.
 It may be useful in cases where you want more control over the safety-performance trade-off.
 It supports a variety of iterator types - the traditional (unsafe) iterators, a bounds-checked version of the traditional iterator, and iterators that, like ivector<>'s iterators, behave like list iterators.

-The vectors, except ivector<>, also support scope iterators which have the same syntax and behavior as the arrays' [scope iterators](#xscope_iterator). ivector<> support for scope iterators will be added in the future.
+The vectors also support scope iterators which have the same syntax and behavior as the arrays' [scope iterators](#xscope_iterator).
+And remember that you can use [`TRandomAccessSection<>`](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) to provide access to a subsection of any vector or array.

 ### vector